qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_tables.rst

   * Move attributes up or down the list by selecting the rows and then using the
     |arrowUp| and |arrowDown| buttons to shift the rows.
 Multiple rows can
     be selected and moved at any one time.
-  * Add an attribute with the |signPlus| button.
+  * Add an attribute with the |symbologyAdd| button.
 This will add an empty row at the bottom of the table where you can select a field to be the attribute value or create an attribute via a regular expression.
-  * Remove an attribute with the |signMinus| button.
+  * Remove an attribute with the |symbologyRemove| button.
 Multiple rows can be selected and removed at any one time.
   * Reset the attribute table back to its default state with the :guilabel:`Reset` button.
   * Clear the table using the :guilabel:`Clear` button.
 This is useful when you have a